XBOW Analysis

 | BoxPwnr | 97.1% (101/104) | Best-of-N across ~10 model+solver configs; best single model 81.7% |

-Gap analysis: where do the remaining 8 flags hide?
+Gap analysis: where do the remaining retained-artifact gaps hide?

-Section titled “Gap analysis: where do the remaining 8 flags hide?”XSS challenges (~20 challenges, few pwnkit flags) Shannon has full Playwright browser automation.
+Section titled “Gap analysis: where do the remaining retained-artifact gaps hide?”XSS challenges (~20 challenges, few pwnkit flags) Shannon has full Playwright browser automation.
 BoxPwnr runs in Kali Docker. pwnkit has Playwright in CI but the agent doesn’t use it effectively for XSS.
 See issue #44.

 Ensemble gap BoxPwnr’s 97.1% comes from running ~10 model+solver configs per challenge. pwnkit uses a single model (Azure gpt-5.4) with 3 retries.
 Multi-model ensemble (issue #42) could push scores significantly.